Maldives Idylls

 Food & drink

-The dining cluster runs across the principal all-day pavilion (the social anchor with the rotating international cuisine and the live cooking stations) plus the speciality cluster covering the Asian, Mediterranean, and Maldivian-influenced venues integrated with the premium-AI inclusion plan.
+The dining cluster runs across the principal all-day pavilion (the social anchor with the rotating international cuisine and the live cooking stations) plus the speciality cluster covering the Asian, Mediterranean, and Maldivian-influenced venues integrated with the premium-all-inclusive inclusion plan.
 The all-inclusive plan covers the principal pavilion plus selected speciality rotations as standard with the cocktail-and-wine programme on the included rhythm; the deeper-tier upgrades cover the wider speciality access.

 The kitchen lineage carries the Maldivian-owned local training depth alongside the international rotation cuisine; the multi-decade operational continuity since 2002 supports the consistent menu-and-execution standard across the multi-year European and Asian family repeat-guest profile.
-The wine programme runs at the premium-AI depth with the all-inclusive integration.
+The wine programme runs at the premium-all-inclusive depth with the all-inclusive integration.

 Diving and the house reef

 The Baa Atoll position places Royal Island within day-trip routing of Hanifaru Bay, the marine-protected-area manta-and-whale-shark aggregation site that runs from approximately June through November during the southwest-monsoon plankton-bloom pattern.
-The on-property dive operation runs the PADI-tier programme at the premium-AI cadence; the dive school manages the Hanifaru Bay routing as the structural marine-trip product across the seasonal window.
+The on-property dive operation runs the PADI-tier programme at the premium-all-inclusive cadence; the dive school manages the Hanifaru Bay routing as the structural marine-trip product across the seasonal window.

-The Horubadhoo house reef along the perimeter supports the daily snorkel rhythm; the reef carries the standard Baa premium-AI house-reef profile with the fish-and-coral density appropriate to the northern Baa position.
+The Horubadhoo house reef along the perimeter supports the daily snorkel rhythm; the reef carries the standard Baa premium-all-inclusive house-reef profile with the fish-and-coral density appropriate to the northern Baa position.
 Outer-reef dive sites within tender range include the wider Baa Atoll cluster (Dharavandhoo Thila pinnacle dives, Dhonfanu Thila, Anga Faru manta cleaning stations seasonal rotation).

 Honest caveat on the dive operation: for dive-specialist depth at the chain-luxury polish, Six Senses Laamu delivers more programme depth.
-Royal Island's strength is the Hanifaru Bay routing at the premium-AI long-tenure family-friendly trip identity.
+Royal Island's strength is the Hanifaru Bay routing at the premium-all-inclusive long-tenure family-friendly trip identity.

 Spa and wellness

 The Araamu Spa operates with the treatment-pavilion cluster covering single and couples' configurations, the steam-and-sauna circuit, and the yoga programme.
-The spa runs at the premium-AI long-tenure wellness depth supporting the post-flight recovery and the multi-treatment holiday-week cadence; the operational scale matches the wider property's Maldivian-owned operational tone.
+The spa runs at the premium-all-inclusive long-tenure wellness depth supporting the post-flight recovery and the multi-treatment holiday-week cadence; the operational scale matches the wider property's Maldivian-owned operational tone.

 Treatment menu covers the standard massage, facial, body-and-scrub strands plus the Asian wellness modalities (Thai massage, Ayurvedic-influenced, traditional Maldivian-influenced signature treatments).
 The all-inclusive plan typically does not cover spa treatments at the full depth; selected treatments may run as inclusion or as discounted upgrades depending on the booking window.

 Honest caveat on the spa: for wellness-immersion as the trip's centre, JOALI BEING in Raa Atoll at the adults-only wellness-island configuration sits a clear tier above with the built-in wellness-infrastructure programme.
-Royal Island's spa delivers the supporting wellness layer alongside the family-friendly premium-AI inclusion centre.
+Royal Island's spa delivers the supporting wellness layer alongside the family-friendly premium-all-inclusive inclusion centre.

 Activities and the on-island programme

 The Hanifaru Bay manta-aggregation routing is the property's signature marine-activity product during the southwest-monsoon window.
-The day-trip routing through the Baa Biosphere Reserve framework supports the encounter pattern that no other Maldivian atoll cluster delivers at the same density; the on-property dive operation runs the routing as the structured upgrade path with the family-friendly booking arithmetic at the premium-AI inclusion tier.
+The day-trip routing through the Baa Biosphere Reserve framework supports the encounter pattern that no other Maldivian atoll cluster delivers at the same density; the on-property dive operation runs the routing as the structured upgrade path with the family-friendly booking at the premium-all-inclusive inclusion tier.

 Watersports cover the standard scope: stand-up paddleboarding, kayaking, sailing on a small fleet, snorkel-guide trips to the perimeter house-reef plus the Baa cluster outer-reef sites, motorised water sports through the on-property concession, the introductory dive programme at included rhythm, plus the PADI-tier certification courses as the structured upgrade.
 The kids' club programme covers the structured age-band rotation alongside the family-and-couples crossover programming.